 Because the team needed players, the three varsity returners and previous junior varsity players worked hard to recruit athletes who may have only rarely picked up a racket but who had a strong work ethic, commitment to learning, and success in another sport.

-As a result of their recruiting efforts, the team includes eight lacrosse players and one softball player.
-Both lacrosse and softball are complementary sports to tennis.
+As a result of their recruiting efforts, the team includes eight lacrosse players, one softball player, and a soccer player.
+Lacrosse and softball are especially complementary sports to tennis.
 To be successful, the three sports require exceptional eye-hand coordination, the ability to anticipate where a ball or player is headed, and speed.
 Relatively new tennis players who are already successful lacrosse and softball players have a leg up on others who are learning the sport because they already have many of the crossover skills that are required for tennis.
 Their backgrounds bode well for player improvement over the season as well.

 “They all have killer instinct from other sports, want to improve and are such a pleasure to coach,” said Beth Elardo, a volunteer assistant coach.